palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 /opt/ros/noetic/bin/rosrun: line 150: /opt/ros/noetic/lib/camera_calibration/cameracalibrator.py: Success
 ```

-it means that the shell is looking for the python interpreter at the path `/usr/bin/python` which has not been existed.
+it means that the shell is looking for the python interpreter at the path `/usr/bin/python` which is not existed.

-In most cases we do have the python interpreter, they are only at a different path; we will have to run a shell command to create a symbolic link.
+In most cases we do have the python interpreter, but at a different path; we will have to run a shell command to create a symbolic link.

 ```bash
 cd /usr/bin